-Scotrenewables Tidal Power Ltd
+Scotrenewables Tidal Power

 Founded in 2002, Scotrenewables Tidal Power Ltd is a renewable energy research and development business based in the Orkney Islands.

 The Scotrenewables tidal turbine is a unique floating tidal technology designed to minimise installation and operational costs.
 The device hosts two propellers which fold up while being towed.

-The system has been extensively trialled through scale model testing and a 250kW prototype, the SR250, successfully connected to the national grid at the Fall of Warness tidal test site at the end of March 2011 and is currently in a two-year test programme.
-Initial tests involve short-term deployments of the device on its moorings followed by disconnection and towing back to harbour for inspection.
-The testing programme is being undertaken in incremental stages, culminating in a three-month period of continuous grid-connected operation at EMEC’s tidal test site at the end of 2012.
+which was first connected to the national grid at the Fall of Warness tidal test site at the end of March 2011.
+Initial tests involved short-term deployments of the device on its moorings followed by disconnection and towing back to harbour for inspection.
+The testing programme was undertaken in incremental stages, culminating in a three-month period of continuous grid-connected operation at the end of 2012.

-Building on the success of SR250 testing to date, Scotrenewables Tidal Power are in the process of developing the SR2000: a larger 2MW ‘commercial scale’ turbine more suited for tidal array deployment.
-This is due to be tested at EMEC prior to commercial deployment in the Lashy Sound between the islands of Eday and Sanday.
-This project will be developed in two phases with an initial 10MW array planned to be installed by 2017.
+Building on the success of SR250 testing to date, Scotrenewables Tidal Power have recently developed the SR2000: a larger 2MW ‘commercial scale’ turbine more suited for tidal array deployment.
+The SR2000 arrived in Orkney in June 2016 and is due to be deployed at EMEC’s tidal test site later in the year.

 - Scotrenewables Tidal Power launch world’s largest tidal turbine